 Most of the beans come from small plantations.
 Like that of Marie-Jeanne who, at 52, manages this very physical work on her own.
 She has a mother's affection for her trees.
 Every day, we must remove the gourmands, these twigs that grow on the trunks, so that they do not draw on the reserves of the trees.

 This is one of only two chocolate factories in Madagascar.
-CINAGRA makes and sells chocolate here – where it is a luxury item – as well as internationally.
+CINAGRA makes and sells chocolate at home – where it is a luxury item – as well as internationally.

-The Chocolaterie La Maison Pralus in Roanne, France, shown here, bought its own cacao plantation in Madagascar so it can control all the steps in the manufacturing of its high-end chocolate.
+La Chocolaterie La Maison Pralus in Roanne, France, shown here, acquired its own cacao plantation in Madagascar in order to control all the manufacturing steps of its high-end chocolate.
 Chocolate is becoming more popular in Asia now, particularly in China and Japan.